TylerTemp/SaintsField/README.md

 6. When leaving an PropertyDrawer to switch to a new target, the old one's `CreatePropertyGUI` will also get called once.
 This... makes the nested fallback difficult.
 Currently I use some silly way to work around with it, and you will see the inspector flick one frame at the beginning.

 If you're in Unity 2022.2+ (from which Unity use UI Toolkit as default inspector), `SaintsField` will switch to UI Toolkit by default.
-In this case, if you want to use the IMGUI version, you can add a macro `-define:SAINTSFIELD_UI_TOOLKIT_DISABLE` to disable UI Toolkit.
+In this case, if you want to use the IMGUI version, you can go `Window` - `Saints` - `Disable UI Toolkit Support` (See "Add a Macro" section for more information) to disable UI Toolkit.